redconfetti/com.redconfetti/_posts/2024-04-17-demystifying-midi-in-cubase.md

 [Halion Sonic]: https://www.steinberg.net/vst-instruments/halion/sonic/

-When I search for a preset in the Media Bay that was automatically populated for Halion Sonic, such as the General MIDI 001 Acoustic Grand Piano, the path is for the preset noted is different, prefixed with `vstsound://` as if it's a URL.
+When I search for a preset in the Media Bay that was automatically populated for Halion Sonic, such as the General MIDI 001 Acoustic Grand Piano, the path for the preset noted is different, prefixed with `vstsound://` as if it's a URL.

 When VST plugins do communicate their Program List to Cubase, the presets do not